jdeschamps/EMU/README.md

 ## Easier Micro-manager User interface (EMU)

 EMU is a plugin for [Micro-Manager](https://micro-manager.org/wiki/Micro-Manager) aimed at loading easily reconfigurable and transferable user interfaces.

 ### Motivation for EMU

-In Micro-manager, the interaction with the devices in your set-up can be done by either of the following ways:

-* Through the list of device properties known as the PropertyBrowser
-* Using user-defined configuration presets in the main window
-* Via script calls to the device properties
-* Thanks to a quick-access panel, a configurable user interface linked to the configuration presets
-* With the help of a plugin, most-likey with a user-interface

-If your microscope or set-up has many devices, then the PropertyBrowser can be slow and difficult to navigate for non-specialists.
-Configuration presets are intuitive and easy to use but are limited to a small space in the main window of Micro-Manager and only appear as drop-down menus.
-Scripts are great to dictate the behaviour of the microscope, in particular acquisitions, but are not an alternative for a user interface.
-The quick-access panel on the other hand offers a configurable user interface that can be tailored to do different tasks, such as setting a preset, running a script..etc..
-However, the quick-access panel is limited to small set of actions and cannot replace a microscope user interface.

-Finally, plugin are the choice method to obtain an intuitive user interface to control a microscope with many devices.
-Unfortunately, this often means hard-coded references to the device properties and aspects of the user interface.

-EMU operates as a Micro-Manager plugin and loads its own plugins.
-Once a plugin loaded, the user can navigate the EMU settings to map the device properties (from Micro-Manager) to functions of the user interface.
-This makes the user interface easily reconfigurable (for instance when a device is exchanged) and transferable to other set-up.
-In addition, the user interface can define some properties (such as titles or colors) that can also be set through the EMU interface.
+One is often tempted to implement the user interface for a Micro-Manager controlled set-up by hard-coding the names of devices.
+This requires recompiling the plugin everytime a device changes and reworking on it as soon as the plugin needs to be transferred to another microscope.

+EMU detaches the definition of the user interface from the actual devices, and allows any user to intuitively set which device should be linked to the UI without coding and recompiling.

-### How does EMU work?
+### How does EMU work? (the short way)

 The EMU library defines two classes that are the building blocks of the reconfigurable UIs: [ConfigurablePanel](https://jdeschamps.github.io/EMU/main/java/embl/rieslab/emu/ui/ConfigurablePanel.html) and [ConfigurableMainFrame](https://jdeschamps.github.io/EMU/main/java/embl/rieslab/emu/ui/ConfigurableMainFrame.html).

-(to be updated soon)
+ConfigurablePanels contain components (such as buttons or text fields), while the ConfigurableMainFrame assembles these ConfigurablePanels within on window.

+In addition, ConfigurablePanels declare [UIProperties](https://jdeschamps.github.io/EMU/main/java/embl/rieslab/emu/ui/uiproperties/UIProperty.html) and [UIParameters](https://jdeschamps.github.io/EMU/main/java/embl/rieslab/emu/ui/uiparameters/UIParameter.html).
+UIProperties are meant to represent type of action of the UI, such as "change laser percentage".
+UIParameters, on the other hand, offer the possibility to change some aspects of the UI, for instance the titles of the panels, the colors of the button or the default values of some parameters.

+EMU loads the ConfigurableMainFrame and allows the user to map the device properties of Micro-Manager to the UIProperties of the interface.
+The configuration file remembers the choices for each plugin and EMU can switch from one plugin to the other, or from one configuration to the other.

+Check out the (soon-to-appear) wiki and the [javadoc](https://jdeschamps.github.io/EMU).

-### Is EMU compatible with drag and drop design of user interfaces?
+### Is EMU compatible with drag and drop UI design?

 Absolutely!
 Check out [the tutorial on how to graphically design a UI for EMU with Eclipse](tutorial).